Yamini2001/LeetCode-Solutions/README.md

   ## Number of Substrings With Only 1s
   Given a binary string s, return the number of substrings with all characters 1's.
 Since the answer may be too large, return it modulo 109 + 7.

+  ## Check If All 1s Are at Least Length K Places Away
+  Given an binary array nums and an integer k, return true if all 1's are at least k places away from each other, otherwise return false.

 ### Implementation